How To Stop Loving A Person You Can’t Have

 1. Grieve what was lost and find a friend or family member for support

-As the quote above reminds us, grief can describe the process of letting go of one thing to make room for another.
-It’s rare that feelings disappear overnight, and you’ll want to give yourself time and space to feel your feelings—especially since research suggests that avoiding negative emotions can actually prolong the grieving process.
-Remind yourself, though, that it's possible that the situation is actually in your best interest, and you may be able to get something incredibly valuable out of it.
-By releasing the desire and energy you had wrapped up in the idea of what a relationship with that person could be like, you won’t stay stuck on the idea you’ll end up together.
-This can make room for something new and perhaps even more remarkable in your own life.
+Grief can be described as the process of letting go of one reality to make room for another.
+Feelings rarely disappear overnight, so give yourself time and space to feel your feelings, as research suggests that avoiding negative emotions may prolong the grieving process.
+Remind yourself that this situation may teach you many lessons about yourself and love.
+By releasing the desire and energy you had wrapped up in the idea of what a relationship with that person could be like, you won’t stay stuck on the idea that you’ll end up together.
+Acceptance may help you make room for someone who does feel the same, even if you don’t want someone else right now.

-The way you speak to yourself, also known as your internal monologue or self-talk, can have the ability to help you or take you to a dark place, depending on its tone.
-When you’re feeling hopeless or down about not being able to love the person you want, having self-awareness concerning how you talk to yourself may have the power to help you feel better.
+The way you speak to yourself, also known as your internal monologue or self-talk, can have the power to either help you or lead you down a dark path, depending on its tone.
+When experiencing hopeless thoughts or feeling down about not being able to love the person you want, having self-awareness concerning how you talk to yourself may have the power to help you feel better.
 One pattern to watch out for, especially in a time like this, is a cognitive distortion called overgeneralization, which can be harmful to your mental health.
-According to Harvard Health, cognitive distortions are “internal mental filters or biases that increase our misery, fuel our anxiety, and make us feel bad about ourselves.”
-Specifically, overgeneralization is when we falsely predict the outcome of a future relationship or situation based on how one situation went.
-It’s sometimes referred to as “taking a button and sewing a vest on it.”
+According to Harvard Health, cognitive distortions are internal mental filters or biases that increase misery, fuel anxiety, and make people think unkind thoughts about themselves.
+Specifically, overgeneralization occurs when individuals falsely predict the outcome of a future relationship or situation based on the result of a previous problem.
+This challenge is also sometimes referred to as “taking a button and sewing a vest on it.”

-In the case of wanting or being in love with someone you can’t have, this may take the form of a thought that says, “They’re the only person for me, and I’ll never find anyone else I love this much.”
-Try to recognize that this is the distortion talking and see behind the emotionally charged thought to the truth of the love.
-Others have been in the same situation, and there are billions of people in the world; none of us know who we’ll meet or even who we’ll become moving forward.
-We can be compatible with many different types of people in many different ways, and experiencing unrequited love does not mean that we’ll never find another person we love deeply.
-Distorted thoughts are powerful, but recognizing when they appear can help you stand up to them and acknowledge them as untrue.
+In the case of wanting or being in love with someone you can’t have, you might have a thought that says, “They’re the only person for me, and I’ll never find anyone else I love this much.”
+Try to recognize that this thought is a distortion and see behind the emotionally charged thought to the truth of love.
+Others have been in the same situation, and there are billions of people in the world.
+Most people don’t know who they’ll meet or become in the future.
+You may be compatible with many different types of people in many different ways, and experiencing unrequited love does not necessarily mean you’ll never find another person you love deeply.
+Consider your past relationships.
+Did you ever think your ex was the only person for you?
+Many people change their minds throughout life.
+Distorted thoughts are powerful, but recognizing when they appear may help you stand up to them and acknowledge them as untrue.

 Some people interpret their inability to have a relationship with the person they love as a reflection of themselves.
 More overgeneralization can ensue, such as “I’ll never find someone who cares for me” or “I’ll never get over my love for this person.”
 In many cases like this, love fades, and building confidence and practicing self care can help you get out of a negative cycle.
 Once you’re able to realize just how much you have to offer, it may be easier to see how you have the potential to eventually enter into a new relationship with someone who appreciates who you are and chooses you.